PokoNut/ENGL393H/docs/operating_systems.md

 Because Linux is free, it has a much lower barrier to entry than typical propreitary software.

 ### Security

+At first intuition, it may seem like closed-source software may be more secure than open source.
+However, the opposite is usually the case.
+Since the source code for proprietary software is not visible to the public, there is no guarantee that the developers have actually patched out security vulnerabilities.
+With open source, there are often a large number of developers working to take part in code reviews and fix bugs.

 ### Transparency